 Orientation and Spanish Course

 At the start of this program, volunteers will participate in a 2 week long Spanish course and orientation to Sucre.
-The Spanish class will have 20 55-minute classes per week with a maximum of 5 students per class to increase the amount of personal attention each student gets.
-Volunteers will be placed in either basic, intermediate, or advanced levels and will work to improve their speaking, reading, listening, and writing skills with peers at their same level.
-Volunteers will also enjoy organized tours and recreational activities in the area, support and advice from the knowledgeable staff, a welcome package, and end of course completion certificate.
+The Spanish course will have twenty 55-minute classes per week with a maximum of 5 students per class to increase the amount of personal attention each student gets.
+Volunteers will be placed in basic, intermediate or advanced levels and will focus on improving their speaking, reading, listening, and writing skills.

 Please note that volunteers who are fluent in Spanish are eligible to skip this portion of the project, although this is not recommended as the orientation is a fun way to get to know the area and volunteers with whom you will be working.